Urban renewal

-Urban renewal (sometimes called urban regeneration in the United Kingdom and urban redevelopment in the United States) is a program of land redevelopment often used to address real or perceived urban decay.
-Urban renewal involves the clearing out of areas deemed blighted, often in inner cities, in favour of new housing, businesses, and other developments.

-19th Century
+Urban renewal, also known as urban regeneration or urban redevelopment, is a set of government or private initiatives aimed at addressing urban decay, upgrading infrastructure, and revitalizing city neighborhoods.
+Typically, urban renewal involves clearing "blighted" areas, followed by new construction for housing, businesses, and public spaces.
+While such projects can modernize cities and stimulate economic growth, they are controversial due to frequent displacement of low-income and minority communities, an effect sometimes considered gentrification.

+History

+Nineteenth century

-The concept of urban renewal as a method for social reform emerged in England as a reaction to the increasingly cramped and unsanitary conditions of the urban poor in the rapidly industrializing cities of the 19th century.
+The concept of urban renewal as a method for social reform emerged in England as a reaction to the increasingly cramped and unsanitary conditions of the urban poor in the rapidly industrializing cities of the nineteenth century.
 The agenda that emerged was a progressive doctrine that assumed better housing conditions would reform its residents morally and economically.
-Modern attempts at renewal began in the late 19th century in developed nations.
+Modern attempts at renewal began in the late nineteenth century in developed nations.
 However, urban reform imposed by the state for reasons of aesthetics and efficiency had already begun in 1853, with Haussmann's renovation of Paris ordered by Napoleon III.

 The City Beautiful Movement was also a type of urban renewal originating from the United States which flourished in the 1890s and 1900s with the intent of beautifying cities.
 It was a part of the progressive social reform movement in North America under the leadership of the upper-middle class, which was concerned with poor living conditions in major cities.
 The movement sought to introduce beautiful boulevards and open avenues through cities, to introduce Beaux-Arts and Neoclassical Architecture to cities, and to sanitize them.

-20th century
+Twentieth century

 Modern urban renewal experienced an intense phase in the late 1940s under the rubric of reconstruction.
 In the context of urban renewal, "reconstruction" typically refers to efforts to rebuild and revitalize cities that were damaged during World War II.
 This phase involved not just repairing buildings, but also rethinking urban design, infrastructure, and housing policies.